Bartzi/loans/README.md

 ```
 python video_sheeping.py sheep_logs/2018-11-12:12:35:4_figure_skating/SheepLocalizer_120000.npz \  # path to saved model
     sheep_logs/2018-11-12:12:35:4_figure_skating/log \  # path to log file that has all configuration information
-    -i validation_data/yuna_kim/video.mp4 \  # path to video that shall be anaylzed (you can also supply multiple paths at once)
+    -i validation_data/yuna_kim/video.mp4 \  # path to video that shall be analyzed (you can also supply multiple paths at once)
     -g 0 \  # gpu to use
     -o validation_data/yuna_kim/analyzed_video.mp4  # where to save the analyzed video
 ```